 Acceptable: >45 mg/dL

-Low HDL cholesterol correlates with increased risk for coronary heart disease (CHD).
+Low high-density lipoprotein (HDL) cholesterol correlates with increased risk for coronary heart disease (CHD).
 Values > or =80 to 100 mg/dL may indicate metabolic response to certain medications such as hormone replacement therapy, chronic liver disease, or some form of chronic intoxication, such as with alcohol, heavy metals, or industrial chemicals including pesticides.

 HDL values < or =5 mg/dL occur in Tangier disease, in association with cholestatic liver disease, and in association with diminished hepatocyte function.

 Fasting is not necessary but is preferable.
-However, if the HDL cholesterol data is used to calculate the LDL cholesterol, fasting is required since triglycerides concentration is used in the calculation.
+However, if the high-density lipoprotein (HDL) cholesterol data is used to calculate the low-density lipoprotein (LDL) cholesterol, fasting is required since triglycerides concentration is used in the calculation.

 1. Tietz Textbook of Clinical Chemistry and Molecular Diagnostics.
 Edited by CA Burtis, ER Ashwood, DE Bruns.
 St. Louis, MO: Elsevier Saunders, 2012